 “I’ll keep my eyes open.”

-The paved road ended beyond the bridge crossing the Thaton River.
+The asphalt ended beyond the bridge crossing the Thaton River.
 Dust spat from the Honda’s rear tire.
 The hillsides were bald from slash-and-burn farming.
 The red dirt was dotted with vegetables.
-Two pick-up trucks sped the other way crammed opium plants.
+Two pick-up trucks sped the other way, their flatbeds crammed opium plants.

 The sky was cloudless and I opened the throttle.
 40 became 50 KPH on the uphill road.
 I turned my head and gazed at a distant village.
 No electrical lines connected the settlement to the modern world.
 No planes were overhead.
 I smelled the sun-glazed fields and should have been watching where I was, instead of seeing where I was going.
 A pick-up truck appeared in my lane.
 A crash was unavoidable and I said in my head “Shit, I’m dead.”

-Two policemen arrived on the scene.
-They were the two from the restaurant.
+The two policemen from the restaurant arrived on the scene.
+We helped the pickup driver up the hill.
 The officers examined the tire tracks and ruled in my favor.
 The opium farmer sold a pig to cover my medical bill.
 The hospital at Mai Ai set my arm.
 The doctor gave me a packet of aspirin and ignored my request for a stronger.
 I spent the night tossing in bed.
 The aspirins barely blanketed the pain.
 The following morning the Australian arrived with a pick-up.
 Jim estimated the repairs to his bike would cost $100.

 “You’re lucky you didn’t get killed.”